Smooth perfectness for the group of diffeomorphisms: Abstract

 \section{Abstract}

-Given the result of Herman, we provide a new elementary proof of the fact that the group of diffeomorphisms is a perfect and hence simple group.
-Moreover, we show that every diffeomorphism can be represented as a product of commutators $f=[g_1,h_1]\cdots[g_m,h_m]$ where the factors $g_i$ and $h_i$ can be chosen to depend smoothly on $f$.
-The elegance of our approach is due to the fact that we prove smooth perfectness rather than perfectness.
-If the underlying manifold is of dimension $n\geq2$ then one can take $m=9(n+1)$ provided $f$ is sufficiently close to the identity.
+Given a result of Herman, we provide a new elementary proof of the fact that the connected component of the group of compactly supported diffeomorphisms is perfect and hence simple.
+Moreover, we show that every diffeomorphism $g$, which is sufficiently close to the identity, can be represented as a product of four commutators, $g=[h_1,k_1]\circ\cdots\circ[h_4,k_4]$, where the factors $h_i$ and $k_i$ can be chosen to depend smoothly on $g$.